-St. Margaret's-at-Cliffe Primary School may also need to take action in response to 'low-level' concerns about staff which typically would be behaviours which are inconsistent with our staff code of conduct, including inappropriate conduct outside of work and concerns that do not meet the allegations threshold.
+• St. Margaret's-at-Cliffe Primary School may also need to take action in response to 'low-level' concerns about staff.
+Additional information regarding low-level concerns is contained within our low-level concerns policy - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.